 We wrote an open letter to all political parties contesting the federal election in 2019.

-We also made a submission on healthcare for people with intellectual disability to the Disability Royal Commission (DRC) in 2020.
+We also made a submission to the Disability Royal Commission about healthcare for people with intellectual disability.

 A big win!

-We were very pleased to report a big win in this campaign, with funding announcements made in the 2021–22 Federal Budget.
+We are very pleased to report a big win in this campaign, with funding announcements made in the 2021–22 Federal Budget.
+This includes:

-- $6.7 million to improve the uptake and effectiveness of GP annual health assessments for people with intellectual disability.
+- $6.7 million to improve GP annual health assessments for people with intellectual disability

-- $1.4 million for scoping and co-design of a National Centre of Excellence in Intellectual Disability Health.
+- $1.4 million towards a National Centre of Excellence in Intellectual Disability Health

-- $4.6 million for development of curriculum on the needs of people with intellectual disability in tertiary education health courses.
+- $4.6 million to include training about the needs of people with intellectual disability in university health courses.

-For more information about the campaign and next steps go to the NSW Council for Intellectual Disability campaign page.
+For more information about the campaign and next steps go to the CID campaign page.